Norwegian County Road 3

-Norwegian County Road 3 is a county road in Vest-Agder county, Norway.
+Norwegian County Road 3 is a county road in Agder county, Norway.
 It goes around the district of Søm, to the district of Randesund in the borough Oddernes.
-The road goes from Rona to Torsvik - Saltbustad - Korsvik - Dvergsnes - Odderhei - Holte - Tømmerstø - Vrånes - Kirkevik and Lykkedrag.
+The road goes from Rona to Torsvik - Saltbustad - Korsvik - Dvergsnes - Odderhei - Holte - Tømmerstø - Vrånes - Kirkevik - Lykkedrag.
 The road ends with Norwegian County Road 401 which continues to Kristiansand, in west and Lillesand in east.